prody/ProDy/doc/commands/index.rst

 You may need to add this path to the environment variable :envvar:`PATH` yourself.

-.. versionchanged:: 0.9
-   The usage of scripts have changed, all commands must be prefixed with :command:`prody`.

 A list of ProDy commands can be obtained by running :command:`prody`::

   $ prody